Cygnus is a prominent constellation in the northern sky. Its name means “the swan” in Latin and it is also known as the Swan constellation.

 Cygnus constellation is associated with several myths, most frequently the one of the Spartan Queen Leda, who gave birth to two sets of twins, the immortal Pollux and Helen and mortal Castor and Clytemnestra, after being seduced by the god Zeus, who had transformed himself into a swan.
 The immortal children were fathered by the god and the mortal ones by Leda’s husband, King Tyndareus.
 Castor and Pollux are represented by the zodiac constellation Gemini.

-Cygnus is also sometimes identified as Orpheus, the Greek tragic hero who was murdered by the Thracian Maenads for not honouring Dionysus.
-After death, Orpheus was transformed into a swan and placed next to his lyre in the sky.
+Cygnus is also sometimes identified as Orpheus, the Greek tragic hero who met his end at the hands of the Thracian Maenads for not honouring Dionysus.
+After his passing, Orpheus was transformed into a swan and placed next to his lyre in the sky.
 The lyre is represented by the neighbouring constellation Lyra.

 The Chinese also associate the constellation with a myth, the one of the “magpie bridge,” Que Qiao.
 In the story, the lovers Niu Lang and Zhi Nu are separated by the Goddess of Heaven because Zhi Nu is a fairy, and is therefore not allowed to be with a mortal man.
 When the Goddess learns that the two are secretly married, she takes Zhi Nu with her and creates a river in the sky to keep the lovers separated.
 The river is represented by the Milky Way itself in the legend.
 Zhi Nu’s husband Niu Lang takes their two children to Heaven so that they can all be together, but the Goddess does not relent and keeps the lovers separated.
 Once a year, the myth goes, all the magpies in the world assemble to help the lovers be together by forming an enormous bridge over the wide river.
 The constellation Cygnus represents the magpie bridge in this story.